-Throughout the year, the Council regularly reviews the effectiveness of its governance framework, including its system of internal control.
+Throughout the year, the Council regularly reviews the priorities of the previous year and the effectiveness of its governance framework, including its system of internal control.
 Activity undertaken includes:

-• Consideration of governance issues by the ICB - including risk registers, counter-fraud updates and internal audit reports.
+- Consideration of governance issues by the ICB including risk registers, counter-fraud updates and internal audit reports.
+This work continues to be on-going and falls under the remit on EMT. - Preparation of a rolling plan of audit coverage is in progress and to be achieved in the forthcoming year by the Head of Audit and Risk, primarily based on an assessment of the Council's risk profile, and review of the plan by ICB. - Receipt of the Internal Audit Strategy by the Audit panel and approval of the annual audit plan. - Preparation of the annual assurance report by the Director for Corporate Resources as Head of Internal audit, setting out their opinion on the Council's overall control environment and approval of the report by the Audit Panel. - Annual updates to the Public Accounts Select Committee on the work of the Audit Panel. - Consideration by EMT of a range of governance and performance issues throughout the year, including issues relating to the improvement of the Internal Audit Service and scrutiny of performance and risk (ensuring management action is taken where necessary). - Consideration of the following reports by the Standards Committee: - Review of Compliance with the Council's Code of Corporate Governance (July 2019)

-- Preparation of a rolling plan of audit coverage to be achieved in the forthcoming year by the Head of Audit and Risk, primarily based on an assessment of the Council's risk profile, and review of the plan by ICB. - Receipt of the Internal Audit Strategy by the Audit panel and approval of the annual audit plan. - Preparation of the annual assurance report by the Director for Corporate Resources, setting out his opinion on the Council's overall control environment and approval of the report by the Audit Panel. - Annual updates to the Public Accounts Select Committee on the work of the Audit Panel - Consideration by EMT of a full range of governance and performance issues throughout the year, including issues relating to the improvement of the Internal Audit Service and scrutiny of performance and risk (ensuring management action is taken where necessary). - Consideration of the following reports by the Standards Committee: - Review of Compliance with the Council's Code of Corporate Governance (July 2019) - Review of Whistle-blowing and Referrals Policy (January 2020) - Review of Compliance with the Member Code of Conduct (January 2020) - Annual Complaints Report 2018-19 (January 2020) - Consideration of external audit reports by Mayor and Cabinet, Audit Panel and relevant Select Committees.
+- Review of Whistle-blowing and Referrals Policy (January 2020) - Review of Compliance with the Member Code of Conduct (January 2020) - Annual Complaints Report 2018-19 (January 2020) - Consideration of external audit reports by Mayor and Cabinet, Audit Panel and relevant Select Committees.